 SEMN/ENGL 264 Global Shakespeares Shakespeare is the most translated, adapted, performed, and published Western Author.
 Just what this means to Western and non-Western cultures is at the heart of this course.
 What does it mean to think of Shakespeare as a colonizing force?
 What additional ways are there to see the influence of his works?
 Many cultures have written back to Shakespeare, addressing race, sexuality, gender, and religion from their own cultural perspectives.
 What do exchanges between differently empowered cultures produce and reproduce?
 We'll tackle such questions as we read works by Shakespeare and literary/film adaptations from around the globe.
-And, closer to home, how do different communities in the United States receive and write back to Shakespeare?
-How do issues of race and class, especially, affect access to Shakespeare?
-A service learning project with the Intensive Learning Center of the Kalamazoo County Juvenile Home will allow your students there, and our class, to consider those questions.
-As we work with these students to write their own adaptations of Othello, we'll all consider how writing back to Shakespeare might be a good way to empower students to question the assumptions his plays make.
 This course is a Shared Passages Sophomore Seminar.Prerequisite: Sophomores Only

-SEMN/THEA 265 First Theatres This sophomore seminar will survey the "first theatres" of many different areas of the pre-modern world -- including the Abydos Passion Play of ancient Egypt, Yoruba ritual, ancient Greek & Rome, Japanese Noh Theatre, early Chinese music drama, Sanskrit theatre of India, and European Medieval theatre.
+SEMN/THEA 265 First Theatres This sophomore seminar will survey the "first theatres" of many different areas of the pre-modern world -including the Abydos Passion Play of ancient Egypt, Yoruba ritual, ancient Greek & Rome, Japanese Noh Theatre, early Chinese music drama, Sanskrit theatre of India, and European Medieval theatre.
 Through research, discussion, and critical thinking exercises, students will be encouraged to view performance as an intercultural and continually developing phenomenon in both art and daily life.
 This course is a Shared Passages Sophomore Seminar.Prerequisite: Sophomores Only

-SEMN/RELG/HIST 268 Jews on Film It will examine themes in Jewish history and culture as expressed through the medium of film.
+SEMN/HIST/RELG 268 Jews on Film It will examine themes in Jewish history and culture as expressed through the medium of film.
 Through readings, lectures, and class discussions, students will explore issues such as assimilation and acculturation, anti-Semitism, group cohesion, interfaith relations, Zionism, and the Holocaust.
 We will consider questions, such as: How are Jewish characters portrayed on film?
 Which elements of these portrayals change over time, and which remain constant?
 How do these cultural statements speak to the historical contexts that produced them?
 What choices do filmmakers make regarding the depiction of Jewish life, and how do those choices influence perceptions of Jews in particular, or minorities generally?Prerequisite: Sophomores Only